techidaily/site-win11/source/_posts/flush-your-steam-dns-data-a-windows-user-guide.md

  If an IP address becomes outdated, or there's a change on either end of the server, you may run into issues that require your cache to be flushed.
 For example, if you're receiving host connection errors within Steam.

- You can check out[what a DNS server is](https://www.makeuseof.com/tag/what-is-dns-server/) if you'd like to know more, but even if you know nothing about them, flushing the Steam DNS cache is easy to do.
+ You can check out [what a DNS server is](https://www.makeuseof.com/tag/what-is-dns-server/) if you'd like to know more, but even if you know nothing about them, flushing the Steam DNS cache is easy to do.

 ## How to Flush the Steam DNS Cache on Windows